georgetegral/Capstone-Azure-Machine-Learning-Engineer/README.md

 |7    | NEGATIVE TO SARS-COV-2 | "Negative applies when the case: 1.
 A laboratory sample was taken and it was: negative for SARS-COV-2 or positive for any other respiratory virus (Influenza, RSV, Bocavirus, others) regardless of whether this case has a clinical-epidemiological association or opinion to COVID-19.
 2. An antigenic sample was taken that was negative for SARS-COV-2 and the case was not taken from a laboratory sample or confirmed by epidemiological association or by clinical epidemiological opinion. " |

 ### Task
-*TODO*: Explain the task you are going to be solving with this dataset and the features you will be using for it.
+With this dataset we intend to predict if a patient will enter an Intensive Care Unit based on their risk factors, age, gender and COVID-19 test result type.

+Our objective variable or `y` is the `UCI` column, which indicates if the patient entered an Intensive Care Unit, while our `X` is the rest of the columns.

 ### Access
-The CSV file with all the data is uploaded to the Datasets tab in Azure ML Studio, there it can be accessed to the required Jupyter Notebooks.
+The CSV file with all the data is uploaded to the Datasets tab in Azure ML Studio, there it can be accessed by the required Jupyter Notebooks.

 ## Automated ML
 *TODO*: Give an overview of the `automl` settings and configuration you used for this experiment